-- 1. To placement test a zone, press [][8][XXXX][904].
+- 1. To placement test a zone, press [\][8][XXXX][904].
 [XXXX] represents the installer code.
-The LCD displays the following: "Select Device for Test <>." - To perform a placement test on an individual zone, type the 2-digit zone number (01 to 64).
-To perform a global placement test on a zone, type [00].
+The LCD displays the following: "Select Device for Test < >." - 2.
+To perform a placement test on an individual zone, type the 2-digit zone number (01 to 64). - To perform a global placement test on a zone, type [00].
 In this mode, all wireless zones, keypads, sirens and repeaters are placement tested at the same time.
 To perform another Wireless Zone Placement test, exit the global placement test by pressing [#] and begin a new test. - 3.
-Place the wireless device(s) in the intended mounting location(s). - Activate the device(s) as described in the associated installation sheet.
-The device name and zone number are displayed on the LCD.
-If the alarm system receives a STRONG signal, the bell sounds once and "Location is Good" is displayed on the LCD. - If the alarm system receives a STRONG signal, the bell sounds once and "Location is Good" is displayed on the LCD. - If the alarm system receives a WEAK signal, the bell sounds 3 times and "Location is Bad" is displayed on the LCD. - If the alarm system indicates no response, reposition the wireless device(s) and repeat the test. - For individual placement tests, repeat step 2-3 for each device. - 5.
+Place the wireless device(s) in the intended mounting location(s). - 4.
+Activate the device(s) as described in the associated installation sheet.
+The device name and zone number are displayed on the LCD. - If the alarm system receives a STRONG signal, the bell sounds once and "Location is Good" is displayed on the LCD. - If the alarm system receives a WEAK signal, the bell sounds 3 times and "Location is Bad" is displayed on the LCD. - If the alarm system indicates no response, reposition the wireless device(s) and repeat the test. - For individual placement tests, repeat step 2-3 for each device. - 5.
 When placement testing is complete, press [#] to exit Installer Programming.